Finite-momentum superconductivity in two-dimensional altermagnets with a Rashba-type spin-orbit coupling: Model and Method

 with

 where $\check{\cdot}$ describes a $4\times 4$ matrix, and $\check{I}$ denotes the $4 \times 4$ unit matrix.
-The matrix elements of $2\times 2$ matrices $\Delta(\bm{k},\bm{q})$, $G(\bm{k}_+,\omega_n)$, and $F(\bm{k},\bm{q},\omega_n)$ are given by Eq.~(\ref{eq:def_Delta}), Eq.~(\ref{eq:def_G}), and Eq.~(\ref{eq:def_F}), respectively.
+The matrix elements of $2\times 2$ matrices $\Delta(\bm{k},\bm{q})$, $G(\bm{k}_+,\omega_n)$, and $F(\bm{k},\bm{q},\omega_n)$ are given by Eq.~\eqref{eq:def_Delta}, Eq.~\eqref{eq:def_G}, and Eq.~\eqref{eq:def_F}, respectively.
 Using the anomalous Green's function, the gap equation is represented as

-We consider the spin-singlet order parameter, and show the results for the $d$-wave superconducting order parameter in the main text.
-The phase diagram for the $s$-wave order parameter is shown in the Appendix.
+It has been pointed that $s$-wave symmetry does not favor the finite-momentum superconductivity in the $d$-wave altermagnet\cite{zero-field_Chakraborty_Black-Schaffer_2024,Soto-Garrido_Fradkin_2014, Chakraborty_Black-Schaffer_2024_constraint}.
+Since we are interested in the finite-momentum superconductivity, we consider the spin-singlet $d$-wave superconducting order parameter.
+In Appendix~\ref{sec:uniform magnetic field}, we also consider the spin-singlet $s$-wave superconductivity in the presence of a uniform magnetic field instead of the altermagnetism for comparison.
 The spin-singlet order parameter $\Delta(\bm{k}, \bm{q})$ and the attractive interaction $V(|\bm{k}-\bm{k}'|)$ can be decomposed as